 Not long ago there was a time when Microsoft ruled the world of computers and Internet Explorer was king of the Internet browsers.
 Microsoft didn’t invest enough money in the further development of IE because the search engine business was not as lucrative back then and most of the Microsoft income was coming from directly selling windows and office.
-Also, Internet Explorer was getting enough users anyway, reaching 94.6% market share at its peak in 2004 so, Microsoft thought it is wise not to invest more resources on the further development of their browser.
+Also, Internet Explorer was getting enough users anyway, reaching 94.6% market share at its peak in 2004 so, Microsoft thought it is wise not to invest more resources in the further development of their browser.
 The result?
 People were forced to stick with an outdated, slow, horribly designed browser.

-This is where Mozilla came to rescue with their non-profit project- Mozilla Firefox.
+This is where Mozilla came to the rescue with their non-profit project- Mozilla Firefox.
 It was clean, simple, fast, safe, and modern.
 Microsoft still wasn’t aware of the threat.
 Firefox grew fast as most people were considering alternatives reaching over 31% of the market share at its peak in 2009.

 Firefox has always maintained its role as a privacy-focused browser.
 It always leads the way among major browsers for better privacy practices.
-It was an early adopter of trackers blocking feature as well as DNS over https (DOH) and other privacy-oriented features.
+It was an early adopter of trackers blocking feature as well as DNS over HTTPS (DOH) and other privacy-oriented features.

 Is Firefox Dying?

-After reaching its peak in 2009 with over 31% of market share, Firefox is declining continuously as Google Chrome entered the market.
-As of 2020, Firefox has less than 9% of market share compared to over 70% of Chrome.
+After reaching its peak in 2009 with over 31% of the market share, Firefox is declining continuously as Google Chrome entered the market.
+As of 2020, Firefox has less than 9% of the market share compared to over 70% of Chrome.

 - Blocks Ads trackers